alexfroger/airwaretest/README.md

 ``` bash
 $ serverless deploy
 ```
 This will automatically create our endpoint API url and Lambda function.
-After you just need to change parameters inside client/src/config.js

 #### Frontend (folder "client"):
 - Set up the front project with Create React App.
 We'll use the [Create React App](https://github.com/facebook/create-react-app/blob/next/README.md#create-react-app-) project to be faster to deploy the project.